Cellchrome: History

 In 2015, the band was formed in Nagoya.

 In 2016, during their first anniversary of formation, they held a one-man live in music festival Nagoya Electric LadyLand Fits All.

 In January 2017, they broadcast on Wednesday their weekly radio program Midnight Chrome on ZIP-FM Station.
 In August 2017, they made a debut with single Stand Up Now.

 In January 2019, their fifth single Aozolighter debuted into the Top 10 of Oricon Weekly Single charts; it is their most successful single so far.
 In February 2019, they held their 1st One Man Concert at Nagoya Quattro.
 In June 2019, they made their first guest appearance in anime convention AnimeNEXT.

 On 28 April 2021, through official website they've announced disband after one-man live in July 2021.

+In May 2023, the band has resumed activities with its all original members.
+The announcement was made on their newly launched official website as well as their concert to be held for the first time in 2 years.
+They currently active as an independent group, they did not renew contract with the forming agency, B Zone.